Bang Lamung district

 Bang Lamung (บางละมุง, [bāːŋ lā.mūŋ]) is a district (amphoe) in the southern part of Chonburi province, Thailand.
+Bang Lamung includes Pattaya City, a special local government organization within the district area.

 History

 Mueang Bang Lamung was formerly in Ban Bang Lamung, Tambon Bang Lamung.
 However, the government downgraded Bang Lamung to a district, with the district office on the banks of Khlong Nok Yang.
 In 1909, the district head, Phraya Sattaya Nukun (Choem), moved the district office to the seacoast in Tambon Na Kluea.

 On 21 October 1952 the district office was completely destroyed by a storm.
 The office set up temporarily in Bang Lamung School, Sukhumvit Road.
 The following year the Thai government approved building a new district office near the school.
 It is still in use today.

+During September 2023, the district experienced a surge in dengue fever, recording two deaths.
+Along with dengue fever, Bang Lamung is also experiencing a surge in Mpox cases, with the district recording 26 cases September 6.

 Geography

 Neighboring districts are (from the north clockwise) Si Racha of Chonburi Province, Pluak Daeng, Nikhom Phatthana, Ban Chang of Rayong province, Sattahip of Chonburi Province and the Gulf of Thailand.
 The islands of Ko Lan and Ko Phai are in this district.